Abdo-hasen/Invoice_system/README.md

-permission and we have statics for invoices and you can print or excel or archive invoices and you can search by date or number or product and we use email and real time notification in add invoice and we use ajax
+permission and we have statics for invoices and you can print or excel or archive invoices and you can search by date or number or product and we use email and  notification in add invoice and we use ajax